We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 CoinCorner is a Bitcoin exchange based on the Isle of Man.
 They cater to first-time buyers in the UK, Europe, Canada, Australia, and certain African, Asian, and South American countries.
 CoinCorner users may purchase bitcoins with SEPA, credit/debit card, GBP bank transfer, and now Neteller too.
 No verification required for purchases under £100.

-The United Kingdom’s capital, London, is one of the biggest financial centers across the globe.
-Unsurprisingly, fintech adoption in the country remains strong with both Deloitte and EY rating London as a leading global hub for fintech.
+The United Kingdom’s capital, London, is one of the biggest financial centers globally.
+Unsurprisingly, fintech adoption in the country remains strong with both Deloitte and EY rating London as a leading global hub for financial technology.

 According to a survey by YouGov late last year, 93% of individuals in the U.K. have heard of Bitcoin.
 More importantly, nearly a fourth of the respondents to the survey said that they understand Bitcoin “fairly well.”
 However, only 4% of the respondents in the survey said that they have purchased Bitcoin.

 But with what seems like a high awareness level, it wouldn’t be surprising to see Bitcoin adoption picking up pace in the U.K., especially considering that the regulatory environment remains on the favorable side.